-Lead Response Time and the speed of "processing" a customer’s query is a metric that influences the classification-to-sales conversion ratio.
-This means the Lead Response Time (LRT) also affects overall sales results and the financial performance of a company.
+Lead response time and the speed of „processing” a customer’s query is a metric that influences the classification-to-sales conversion ratio.
+This means the LRT also affects overall sales results and the financial performance of a company.

 If you are wondering why then you should read my article on how Time to Lead Influences the Conversion of a Sales Closing Ratio.
 What’s more, if you want to learn how sales results improve thanks to the decreased LRT, check the results of this study.